ehamberg/gtdguide/src/lyagtd.markdown

 A great part of the "magic" is to convert both tasks and whims into *physical* and *visible* **actions** as you soon will see.

-What GTD gives you--when understood and implemented properly--is a foolproof system for keeping track of what you need to do, should do, or should *consider* to do.
+What GTD gives you---when understood and implemented properly---is a foolproof system for keeping track of what you need to do, should do, or should *consider* to do.
 When your system and your trust in your system is in place, your subconsciousness will stop keeping track of all the things you need to do and stop constantly reminding you.
-This reduces stress, frees up precious brain time to more productive thinking--maybe it even saves *real* time so that you have more time for ballet lessons, painting classes, and roller-blading.
+This reduces stress, frees up precious brain time to more productive thinking---maybe it even saves *real* time so that you have more time for ballet lessons, painting classes, and roller-blading.

 ![lists!](images/lists.png)\